Emergency Dentist – Mineola, NY

 What counts as a dental emergency?
 We’ll make this easy for you: if you or a family member experience any painful or out-of-the-ordinary oral symptoms, go ahead and contact our dental office.
 We’ll let you know what to do at the moment and tell you whether or not you should come to see us right away.
 In the meantime, here are some of the most common dental emergencies we see.

-Understanding the Cost of Dental Emergencies
+Understanding the Cost of Emergency Dentistry

 Woman with curly brown hair smiling in dental chair

-There is no set price for emergency dentistry—the cost of your care will be based solely on the type and degree of your injury as well as the procedure needed to address it.
-For both your teeth and your wallet, it is always better to come to see us sooner rather than later, as this allows us to take care of an issue before it becomes more advanced.
+Remember, for both your teeth and your wallet, it is always better to come to see us sooner rather than later, as this allows us to take care of an issue before it becomes more advanced.

 Keys to Preventing Dental Emergencies